Judge, Jury and Executioner

-"Judge, Jury and Executioner" is a single by the rock band Atoms for Peace, a supergroup formed by the Radiohead singer Thom Yorke.
-The third single from their only album, Amok, it was released on iTunes on January 7, 2013 and on 12" vinyl on March 19.
+"Judge, Jury and Executioner" is a single by the British-American supergroup Atoms for Peace.
+The third single from their lone album, Amok, it was released on iTunes on 7 January 2013 and on 12" vinyl on 19 March.

 History

 Atoms for Peace first performed "Judge, Jury and Executioner" on their US tour in October 2009 and April 2010.
-It was released as a download on January 7, 2013, after its broadcast on BBC Radio 1.
+It was released as a download on 7 January 2013, after its broadcast on BBC Radio 1.
 Fans who pre-ordered the album could download the song free.
 A music video by Tarik Barri was released simultaneously.
 The limited vinyl version of the single, with an accompanying b-side "S.A.D." was released on March 19, 2013.
 A live video of the song, recorded at Fuji Rock Festival, was released on the Atoms for Peace website.

 The song shares its name with the subtitle of a Radiohead song, "Myxomatosis", released on the 2003 album Hail to the Thief.
 Yorke said this was accidental, and that he had forgotten he had used the phrase before.